Productivity Coach Brittany Smith - TMO Background Mode Interview - The Mac Observer

 Brittany Smith is a productivity coach who provides a variety of consulting services through her business, Devise and Conquer, that includes ADD/ADHD coaching, technology coaching, productivity consulting, and more.
 She is a self-designated “well-rounded geek.”
 She holds an M.S. degree in Cognitive Neuroscience.

-In our chat Brittany told me about her adventures with home made videos, with a PC, as a youth.
+In our chat, Brittany told me about her adventures with homemade videos, with a PC, as a youth.
 Her father was a podiatrist and her mother was a programmer, so there were always computers in the house.
 But the Vista version of Windows drove her into the arms of the Mac.
 In the second half of the show we delved into just what cognitive neuroscience is, her productivity and Apple tech coaching.
 Along the way we chatted about the influence of Star Trek (and Disneyland) on her career.
 Brittany sparkles in this interview.

 Productivity Coach Brittany Smith